 David P. Ginther, CPA

 Mr. Ginther is co-portfolio manager of the firm’s Energy investment strategy and has served in this role since 2006.
 He assumed portfolio manager responsibilities for the firm’s Natural Resources funds in 2013.
 He held portfolio management responsibilities for the firm’s Dividend Opportunities mutual funds from 2003 to 2013.
 He joined the firm as an equity investment analyst in 1995 and covered industries in the Energy, Materials and Utilities sectors.

-Prior to joining Waddell & Reed, Mr. Ginther was a senior business analyst with Amoco Corporation.
+Mr. Ginther had previously been a senior business analyst with Amoco Corporation.
 He began his career with Amoco in 1986.
 He experienced a variety of opportunities while at Amoco related to exploration and international financial reporting.